 Focus on the importance of state standards and their relationship to teaching and learning.
 Instructional design tools for standard based activities and their application in the classroom emphasized.
-Includes instructional design, resource management, assessment rubrics and digital portfolios.
+Includes instructional design, resource management, and assessment rubrics.
 Prerequisites: Formal admission to a state approved post baccalaureate teacher preparation program.
-Course Note: May be repeated for a total of four (4) credit hours.